LucasDGS/LucasDGS/README.md

 # Hello!
 I'm Lucas Santos 👋
-I am a backend developer, with a passion for Golang and practicing Clean Code.
+I am a backend developer, with a passion for Golang.
 I have extensive experience in crypto-asset projects, significantly contributing to the functionality, security, and scalability of the platforms.

 ## 🛠️Technologies and Tools